• Mattress Guides

 Drawbacks of Trundle Beds

 A trundle bed isn’t the ideal sleeping solution for everyone.
 Trundle beds have some limitations that you’ll want to be aware of when considering your bedding options.
 These beds are not designed to hold a lot of weight.
-Most trundle beds come with a weight capacity of 250 pounds.
-This limits who and how many people can make use of the bed.

 You cannot pair a thick mattress with a trundle bed.
 The drawer that the bed goes in will not close if you use too thick of a mattress.